Virtual KVM Software for Multi-PC Setups

 It is not uncommon for computer users to have two computers: a desktop PC, a laptop, or even a secondary computer.
 The problem with using multiple computers is that each one has its own keyboard, display, and mouse or touchpad, making it difficult to collaborate.
-A KVM switch, which is a piece of hardware that makes things easier, can be purchased.
+A KVM switch, which is a piece of hardware that makes things easier, can help you.
 This allows you to use a single keyboard, mouse, and monitor across multiple computers by pressing a physical button on the keyboard to switch between computers.

 Best Free Virtual KVM Software in 2021